DBM-MCF/efficientv2-unet/README.md

     `python -c "import tensorflow as tf; print(tf.test.is_gpu_available())"` >> prints `true` if GPU enabled

+    or

+    `ev2unet --version` >> prints the versions and whether GPU support is on.

 # Data preparation
 Mask should have background values of 0, and foreground values of 1.